LorenzoVenturi/H2PC-structure-learning/README.md

 ## 🛠️ Libraries

 - [PyAgrum](https://pyagrum.readthedocs.io/) – For BN learning and independence testing
+  (the idea of using pyagrum comes partially from this other implementation https://github.com/bastienchassagnol/algo_H2PC)
 - [PGMPY](https://pgmpy.org/) – For visualization and comparison with MMHC
 - [Graphviz](https://graphviz.org/) – For DAG visualizations